 Salt is effective at melting ice but can damage your car and driveway.
-Luckily, there are other options to quickly melt ice.
-Here are just a few of our favorites:
+Luckily, there are other options to melt it quickly.

 A common component of fertilizer, urea can melt ice down to temperatures of 15℉.
 It’s environmentally safe and doesn’t cause damage to concrete.
 In the spring, you might notice that the edges of your lawn grow more vigorously thanks to the urea providing the grass with an abundance of nitrogen.

 Beet juice is a completely natural and safe way to de-ice your home.
-The juice won’t harm plants or pets, but it may stain surfaces.
+The juice won’t harm plants or pets but may stain surfaces.
 Rinse off any treated areas with soap and water once the temperature rises above freezing.